Nissan VK engine

-The VK engine (formerly known as the ZH) is a V8 piston engine from Nissan.
+The VK engine (formerly known as the VH) is a V8 piston engine from Nissan.
 It is an aluminum DOHC 4-valve design.

 The VK engine was originally based on Nissan's VQ V6 rather than the VH V8 used in previous Q45/Cima models.
 Changes include: a variable intake manifold, newly designed heads, and a larger drive by wire throttle chamber.
 The intake manifold directs air through different paths at different engine speeds to optimise low-end torque or high-end horsepower.

 VK45DE

 The 4494 cc VK45DE was introduced in 2002 and is built in Yokohama, Japan.
 Bore and stroke is 93x82.7 mm.
 Output is 340 hp at 6,400 rpm with 46 kgm of torque at 4,000 rpm.
 Redline is at 6,600 rpm.
 It has an aluminum engine block and aluminum DOHC cylinder heads.
-It uses SFI, has 4 titanium valves per cylinder with VVT and features forged steel connecting rods, 4 one-piece cast camshafts, an unusual variable-flow induction system optimizes airflow for low- and high-speed operation, low-friction molybdenum-coated pistons, and a microfinished crankshaft.
+It uses SFI, has four titanium valves per cylinder with Continuous Variable Valve Timing and features forged steel connecting rods, four one-piece cast camshafts, an unusual variable-flow induction system optimizes airflow for low- and high-speed operation, low-friction molybdenum-coated pistons, and a microfinished forged crankshaft.

 Motorsport

 A flat-plane crankshaft version of the VK45DE was used by Nismo for Super GT races with the Nissan GT-R instead of using the GT-R's VR38DETT twin-turbo V6 engine.
 The VK45DE was previously used in Nissan's 350Z Super GT car in 2007, replacing the previous VQ30DETT used in that car.
 In race trim, the Super GT VK45DE produces 500 PS and 52 kgm of torque.
 The engine idles at around 3,500 rpm and is restricted to the above specified power output.
 Without such restrictions, the engine is reputedly capable of producing nearly 800 PS.
 Nismo reasons that by using the engine, they eliminate turbo lag, save weight and generally prefer the torque curve of the atmospheric V8.
+Also in the Super GT series, an unbranded VK45DE is used for "Mother Chassis" cars; the engine is labeled the GTA V8.